Website Design: Susan Matthews

 Amplify Physical Strength, Internal Energy, and Spiritual Intent

 What is Tai Chi and Qigong?
 What are the Benefits of Tai Chi and Qigong?

 TAI CHI is an ancient way of moving, enriched by energy exercises designed to increase your body’s vital energy, strength, flexibility, and relaxation.
 With focused breathing and a balanced skeletal structure, taijiquan (tai chi) uses slow, meditative movements to increase coordination and balance and to promote relaxation and internal strength.
 Internal muscle and skeletal strength is developed by focusing on strengthening the deep muscles and tendons surrounding the joints and increasing bone density with specific weight-bearing and tendon-stretching exercises.
 This, coupled with internal energetic flexibility, leads to truly effective generation, storage, and focused release of internal power.
 Thus, taijiquan is an effective martial art.
 Whether practiced at a higher level as a martial art or for its profound health benefits, taijiquan is part of the broader category of qigong.
-View All Tai Chi and Qigong DVD Titles
+View All Tai Chi and Qigong video Titles

 QIGONG is the practice of activating, refining and circulating the human bioelectric field.
 It is a wide range of practices, meditations and exercises to develop control over one’s own energy system.
 It opens channels for vital energy (qi or chi) flow and uses deep breathing and visualization techniques that oxygenate the blood and cells of the body, as well as increase digestion and the functioning of the internal organs, immune system and endocrine system.
-Qigong Secrets DVDs
+Qigong Secrets videos

 As a discipline of mental and spiritual development, we cultivate our awareness of the connection of our body and its energy to the energy of nature and the heavens.
 We gain awareness of how our emotions and thoughts, how our consciousness, appears and feels in the physical body.